ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 That's because the small joints are handling the lip rolls.
 Select the vertices of just the lips (or the whole face and lower the *Rigid/Fade Loops*), and click **Add To Small Joints**.
 To see the results, check the roll movements a bit later in the Rom that you applied before.

+#### Fixing Weights
+If your weights got messy because you changed spline joint count (either by adjusting the curves or iSkipSplineJoints flag), or if just used the smooth tool too much - there's a way to fix this.

+In the FaceSkininng UI, click the “Distribute BigJoints” and “Distribute SmallJoints” buttons.

+This grabs the current weights of all the joints, and uses that as a mask while redoing the expand weights operation.

 ### Splines - Adjust Ctrl Behaviors